skggm/skggm/_pages/skggm-writeup.md

 An example is shown in Figure 2.
 The `QuicGraphLassoEBIC` estimates are much sparser than `QuicGraphLassoCV` estimates, and often contain a subset of the true precision support.
 In this small dimensional example, BIC (gamma = 0) performed best as EBIC with gamma = 0.1 selected only the diagonal coefficients.
 As the dimension of the samples `n_features` grows, BIC will produce a less-sparse result and thus an increasing gamma parameter serves to obtain sparser solutions.

 # Randomized model averaging

 For some problems, the support of the sparse precision matrix is of primary interest.
-In these cases, the support can be estimated robustly via the _random lasso_ or _stability selection_ [[Wang et al.](https://arxiv.org/abs/1104.3398), [Meinhausen et al.](https://arxiv.org/pdf/0809.2932v2.pdf)].
+In these cases, the true support can be estimated with greater confidence by employing a form of ensemble model averaging known as _stability selection_ \[[Meinhausen et al.](https://arxiv.org/pdf/0809.2932v2.pdf)\] combined with randomizing the model selection via the _random lasso_ \[[Meinhausen et al.](https://arxiv.org/pdf/0809.2932v2.pdf), [Wang et al.](https://arxiv.org/abs/1104.3398)\].
 The skggm `ModelAverage` class implements a meta-estimator to do this.
 This is a similar facility to scikit-learn's [_RandomizedLasso_](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.RandomizedLasso.html), but for the graph lasso.

 This technique estimates the precision over an ensemble of estimators with random penalties and bootstrapped samples.
 Specifically, in each trial we